 How to have your say:

-Your light rail network is now under construction from Gungahlin to the City.
+Your light rail network starts with Gungahlin to the City.
 Next stop Woden.

-- Taking the current Virtual Light Rail Tour
+- Taking the Virtual Light Rail Tour online

 - Read the latest light rail update

 This project will make a significant contribution to ensuring Canberra is one of the world's most liveable and competitive cities, connected through smart public transport.
 Canberra’s public will be able to easily access major educational institutions, retail and entertainment precincts and employment hubs on an integrated public transport network.

 Many Canberrans work, live, study or play at the national institutions, Lake Burley Griffin or the employment, retail and residential centers along the preferred alignment.

 Easily imagine the future light rail network in the familiar and iconic areas of Canberra with a virtual tour, departing now: